What to Do if You Are Denied a Personal Loan

 How many times can you apply for a personal loan?

 There isn’t a set number of times you can apply for a personal loan.
-But the more you apply, the more hard inquiries into your credit file you’ll be subject to, negatively impacting your credit score.
+But the more you apply, the more hard inquiries into your credit file you’ll be subject to, which could negatively impact your credit.

 How does a declined personal loan affect your credit report?

-Getting declined for a personal loan does not show up on your credit report or impact it by itself.
+Getting declined for a personal loan does not show up on your credit report or impact your credit by itself.
 Again, the biggest concern is the hard inquiry into your credit file that occurs when you apply.
 The rejection itself does not affect your report.

 Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
 If you think you could benefit from a Citi Personal Loan, apply online today.